linpengcheng/PurefunctionPipelineDataflow/README.md

     - Conducive to improving the level of dispatch.
     - Conducive to improving the efficiency of resource utilization and promoting the optimal allocation of resources.
+    - The standard Warehouse/Workshop Model is of course the most efficient, but the fractal system is necessary in the following situations.
+      It is not the optimal solution for the ideal world, but it is the optimal solution for the real world.
+      There are many things in this world that we cannot fully control and pursue the maximization of our interests.
+We can only cooperate and win-win.
+      - When the scale is too large to control, This situation may only exist in the hardware system.
+        In the software system, this situation generally does not happen, because it is just a bunch of simple workshop functions surrounding a DB, which is very simple.
+      - Integrate&Compatible with old systems
+      - Integrate third-party systems

 - Workshop